Detailed guides to painful problems, treatments & more

 Debunking the idea that “it must be good if insurance companies pay for it”

-But insurance companies do not have secret methods of determining the efficacy of unproven treatments.
+That’s not how it works.
+Insurance companies do not have secret methods of determining the efficacy of unproven treatments.
 They are not ahead of science.
 They do not have the evidence.
+“Insurance-based medicine” is not a thing.

-The insurance industry has a long history of insuring the treatments people want; they get sucked in by the same hype that their clients are sucked in by.
+The insurance industry also has a long history of insuring the treatments people want, regardless of any other consideration; they get sucked in by the same hype that their clients are sucked in by.
 They may be infamously tight-fisted, but they also have to sell insurance.
 They want to attract new customers and placate existing ones.
 They will only drop coverage of a treatment when the absence of evidence and/or evidence of absence reaches a critical mass, or if cost ineffectiveness starts to become a glaring problem.

 An insurance company grapples with the value of massage therapy